mzazon/awesome-cloud-projects/azure/hybrid-search-document-analysis-openai-postgresql/hybrid-search-document-analysis-openai-postgresql.md

    echo "✅ Document processing function created"
    ```

    The processing function implements a complete document ingestion pipeline that handles text extraction, embedding generation, and dual indexing.
-This architecture ensures that documents are immediately available for both semantic and keyword-based search operations.
+This architecture ensures that documents are immediately available for both semantic and keyword-based search operations with improved error handling and proper timestamp management.

 9. **Create Hybrid Search Function**: